-As the legal battle between wildlife photographer David Slater and People for the Ethical Treatment of Animals (PETA) rumbles on over the ‘Monkey Selfie’, here’s a quick reminder of some of the salient facts and more bizarre bits of monkey business thrown up by the case…
+As the legal battle between wildlife photographer David Slater and People for the Ethical Treatment of Animals (PETA) over the ‘Monkey Selfie’ comes to a questionable close, here’s a few of the salient facts and more bizarre bits of monkey business thrown up by the case…

-1. PETA sued David on behalf of the monkey and the case has now gone to appeal, but David reckons his real battle is Wikipedia.
+1. PETA sued David on behalf of the monkey and the two parties have now settled.
+However, David reckons his real battle is Wikipedia.
 Its defence is as follows: “the Wikimedia Foundation’s 2014 refusal to remove the pictures from its Wikimedia Commons image library was based on the understanding that copyright is held by the creator, that a non-human creator (not being a legal person) cannot hold copyright, and that the images are thus in the public domain.”

 2. PETA has dubbed the monkey Naruto, but based on the photos they are distributing, David reckons they have the wrong monkey, and indeed the wrong sex of monkey.

 3. David only found out he was being sued by PETA when a reporter from the Associated Press contacted him for background, but wouldn’t explain exactly why.
 David realised what was happening when he saw the story in print.

 4. The ongoing cost, in terms of legal feels and time, are forcing David to consider new income streams – he has registered with the Lawn Tennis Association (LTA) as a coach, and is even thinking about dog walking.

 5. David reckons the biggest mistake he made at the beginning was allowing his agent to distribute the high resolution version of the image to the press, on the off chance that they might want to turn it into a poster.
 Once the high res was out there, it was hard to keep control of the image.

 6. There are now two crowdfunding sites set up to help David with the legal costs and the damage the case has caused his business.